starlit-nox/reading-notes/102/Class04/notes_4.md

 ```

 ```
-<meta name="viewport" content="width=device-width"> | viewport element ensures the page renders at the width of viewport, preventing mobile browsers from rendering pages wier than the viewport and then shrinking them down
+<meta name="viewport" content="width=device-width"> | viewport element ensures the page renders at the width of viewport, preventing mobile browsers from rendering pages wider than the viewport and then shrinking them down
 ```

 ```
-<title> </title> | this sets the title of your page, which is the tittle that appears in the bowser tab the page is laoded in (also shows in bookmarks/favorites)
+<title> </title> | this sets the title of your page, which is the title that appears in the browser tab the page is loaded in (also shows in bookmarks/favorites)
 ```

 ```